Cozzi5114/FetchRewardsCodeTest/README.md

 Click the play button titled *'FetchRewards'* on the home ribbon of Visual Studio.

-It should automatically open a browser window, and open it to *'https://localhost:xxxx/swagger/index.html'*
+It should automatically open a browser window, and should open it to *'https://localhost:xxxx/swagger/index.html'*

 (also you might need to trust the certificate, there might be a dialog box about that)